bbhart/bbhart.github.io/_posts/2009-05-02-12-days-left-in-Pennsylvania-2655e0d9e5f4.markdown

 ---
 layout: post
 title: 12 days left in Pennsylvania
-description: 'Twelve more days left in Pennsylvania.
-To bring you up to speed, we:'
+description: Sold our house and are moving to Celebration
 date: '2009-05-02T00:14:23.000Z'
 categories: []
 keywords: []